drewp41/PredictingPopularityOnReddit/README.md

   </tbody>
 </table>
 <p>168 rows × 3 columns</p>
-<p>We wanted to display our data in a heatmap, but the data was organiezd into three columns.
+<p>We wanted to display our data in a heatmap, but the data was organized into three columns.
 We had to reorganize the data in order for the heatmap to work correctly.</p>

 </div>